 Not sure how to access the Contact Manager?
 Click here.

-You can access the Contact Manager through the app launcher, as shown below.
+You can access the Contact Manager/Marketing Lists through the app launcher, as shown below.

-- Click the App Launcher in the top left corner of the screen, then click Contact Manager.
+- Click the App Launcher in the top left corner of the screen, then click Contact Manager (may be called Marketing Lists.

 The Contact Manager is made up three main sections: filter options, results, and actions.
 The following section will explore these in more detail.